mbrowniebytes/yii2-clean-vendors/README.md

 Done.
 Scanned 25 vendor packages, cleaned 10 files/dirs
 ```

-or add to composer scripts section to always clean vendors
+or add the extension to the composer scripts section to always clean vendors
 ```
     "scripts": {
 		"post-update-cmd": [